The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 ### Profile details
 1. `Elite-SpacePilot` is a profile for my 3DConnexion SpacePilot Pro.
 It maps the 5 of the axes on the 6-axis puck to gamepad analogue axes, and the buttons to keystrokes.
 2. `Elite-Tartarus-v2` is a profile for my Razer Tartarus v2 keypad.
 It remaps some of the default keys.
 I'll be working on a few macros (like docking request) over the coming weeks.
 3. `Elite-Winwing` is a profile for my Winwing Ursa Minor R joystick.
 It remaps all the analogue axes (except the throttle slider because laziness) to virtual gamepad axes and the buttons on the right of the base to keystrokes.
-It includes a macro for maximising frag cannon ammunition when one of them has the corrosive special effect.
+- `Elite-Winwing` includes a macro for maximising frag cannon ammunition when one of them has the corrosive special effect.
 Map the corrosive frag to the secondary fire key (my default is KEY_APOSTROPHE) and all other frags to the primary fire (KEY_SEMICOLON).
 The macro will fire the corrosive frag twice for every three shells fired on the other frags.
 This compensates for the 20% ammo reduction and extends your effective engagement time.

 ## Custom.4.2.binds
 These are only included for me when/if I have to reinstall.
 You may find some benefit from inspecting them, I suppose.
 Yes, the bindings make no sense at all if you're playing with a keyboard.
 I don't care what key I'm pressing when I have a control mapped to a joystick emulating a keypress through Input Remapper.